-Chapters 4 through 6 consist of recommended physical and operational TDM measures for the City, City College of San Francisco (CCSF), and the future Balboa Reservoir site (Figure 2).
-Each recommended TDM measure includes a path to implementation, suggested targets and monitoring programs to ensure goals are being met.
+The recommendations consist of physical and operational TDM measures for the City, City College of San Francisco (CCSF), and the future Balboa Reservoir site (see Figure 1).
+This TDM Framework recommends paths to implementing the TDM measures, as well as targets and monitoring programs to ensure goals are being met.
+Finally, Chapter 6 recommends further study of capital improvements and infrastructure projects that enhance transit, bicycle and pedestrian safety and access-all of which fully support TDM for the Balboa Area.